Who is Kansas Counselors?

 A collection agency is still allowed to contact you about these debts, but they can no longer sue you for them, and you are not required to pay them.

-Remove Kansas Counselors, Inc. (KCI) From Your Credit Report Today!
+Remove Kansas Counselors From Your Credit Report Today!

-Lexington Law specializes in disputing KCI collection accounts.
-They have over 18 years of experience and have removed over 7 million negative items for their clients in 2020 alone.
+Lexington Law can assist you in disputing Kansas Counselors collection accounts.
+They have over 18 years of experience and their clients saw over 6 million removals on their clients in 2021 alone.

 Here’s a list of some of the nation’s most popular debt collectors that cause damage to your credit.